 If a chosen virtual network is connected to a physical network via a router, you can assign a floating IP address to the load balancer.
 To do it, select Use a floating IP address, and from the drop-down menu that appears, choose either to use an available floating IP address or to create a new one.

 In the Balancing pools section, create a balancing pool to forward traffic from the load balancer to virtual machines by clicking Add.

 In the Create balancing pool window that opens, do the following:

-In the Forwarding rule section, select a forwarding rule from the load balancer to the backend protocol: HTTPS -> HTTPS, HTTPS -> HTTP, HTTP -> HTTP, or TCP -> TCP.
-Additionally, specify the ports for incoming and destination connections in the LB port and Backend port fields.
+In the Forwarding rule section, select a forwarding rule from the load balancer to the backend protocol, and then specify the ports for incoming and destination connections.

 Note the following:

 - With the HTTPS -> HTTPS rule, all virtual machines need to have the same SSL certificate (or a certificate chain).

 - With the HTTPS -> HTTP rule, you need to upload an SSL certificate (or a certificate chain) in the PEM format and a private key in the PEM format.

 In the Balancing settings section, select the balancing algorithm:

 - Least connections.
 Requests will be forwarded to the VM with the least number of active connections.